paulstevensza/documentation/sre/README.md

 that it works as advertised.
 Just trapping Ansible resources in your nearest git/svn/mercurial is not enough, and I believe that testable infrastructure is what differentiates true IaC from "hey, we can haz plays".

+Writings on IaC are contained in my `molecule.md` file in this subfolder, as Molecule is the provisioner we're using to create test instances, push roles/plays and invoke Testinfra to run unit tests against fresh machines on each commit.

 [1]: https://molecule.readthedocs.io/en/latest/